PavanRangani/docs/docs/prd/tasks/task-instance.md

 - Shows all Sub-Tasks of any user of the RACI roles.
 - Sorting order: Sub-Tasks are shown under the category on the view task dialog in the same order in which it was added.
 - Sub-Task can't be clickable.
+- Shows `Star` iconn before the sub-task name.
+On click, opens the `Change Priority` dialog.
 - Columns of the subtask
   - Sub-Task Name: If task name is too long, it appears in the next line.
   - Tag: Shows tag of the sub-task.